 Was offered a chance to direct Westworld (2016), which he turned down.

-Was ex-girlfriend Mira Sorvino's date the night she won her best supporting actress Oscar.
+Was ex-girlfriend Mira Sorvino's date the night she won her Academy Award for Best Supporting Actress.

 Born in Knoxville, Tennessee, and was raised in Los Angeles, California.